StanfordAHA/CGRAFlowDoc/simulator/simulator.md

 ### Verilator hacks

-TODO explain why/how the design is "verilator-friendly"
+TODO explain why/how the design becomes "verilator-friendly"
 * SRAM/JTAG
 * tri-state pads

 ### run.csh vs. run_tbg.csh

-`run.csh` is the deprecated older version of `run_tbg.`  It uses a handwritten test bench that is compiled per CGRA design, and can then be used with any bitstream, as opposed to an automatically generated testbench customeized per bitstream as with TBG.
+`run.csh` is the deprecated older version of `run_tbg.csh.`  It uses a handwritten test bench that is compiled per CGRA design, and can then be used with any bitstream, as opposed to an automatically generated testbench customeized per bitstream as with TBG.